V1EngineeringInc/V1EngineeringInc-Docs/docs/lowrider/index.md

 5) Ending gcode.
 What should happen is your job ends **above** your last position, meaning your bit should not drag across the surface if you move it.
-With the bit above the last position, telling the machine to go back to the starting position will return the machine to where you started it and then making sure the steppers do not turn off is a good idea as the LowRider will drop under it’s own weight.
+With the bit above the last position, telling the machine to go back to the starting position will return the machine to where you started it and then making sure the steppers do not turn off is a good idea as the LowRider will drop under its own weight.
 The last few lines of your gcode should look like this.

 ```
 G1 Z7 F400 (this is my clearance plane and is already in my gcode)
-G1 X0 Y0 F2100 (I add this to have the machine drive its self back to the start)
+G1 X0 Y0 F2100 (I add this to have the machine drive itself back to the start)
 ```

 At this point you can use the lcd to move the machine clear of your material and lower it, then